VIKI130596/HATANO-NELSON-MODEL/paper3_sir_review.md

     a.
 A region where the magnetic field (B) is zero.
     b.
 A solenoid, a long, thin coil of wire, carrying a magnetic field (B) inside it.
     c.
 A charged particle, typically an electron, is allowed to move around the solenoid in the zero magnetic field region.

+The Aharonov-Bohm effect is a quantum mechanical phenomenon where the phase of a quantum wavefunction changes when the particle enclosed by a closed path is subjected to a magnetic field, even if the particle itself does not experience the magnetic force directly.The study finds an analog of this effect in the non-Hermitian lattice system, where the change in the norm (magnitude) of the wavefunction (a measure of its probability) is related to the imaginary magnetic flux enclosed by a path.

+Notes:
+ 1. Landau Level: A Landau level is a term used in condensed matter physics to describe the quantized energy levels of charged particles, typically electrons, in a two-dimensional system subjected to a magnetic field.
+Landau levels are a fundamental concept in understanding the behavior of electrons in a magnetic field, especially in the context of the quantum Hall effect and topological insulators.
+In a uniform magnetic field perpendicular to a two-dimensional (2D) plane, the energy levels of electrons become quantized.
+This means that electrons can only occupy specific discrete energy levels, and they cannot have just any energy value.
+Landau levels originate from the quantization of the kinetic energy of electrons in a magnetic field.
+The magnetic field exerts a force on the moving electrons, causing them to follow curved trajectories, known as cyclotron orbits.
+As a consequence of these curved orbits, the kinetic energy of the electrons becomes quantized.
+This quantization leads to the formation of Landau levels, each corresponding to a different energy state.
+Landau levels are characterized by two quantum numbers: the principal quantum number (n) and the magnetic quantum number (m).

+        The principal quantum number (n) represents the Landau level index and determines the energy level.
+Higher values of n correspond to higher energy levels.
+        The magnetic quantum number (m) determines the orientation of the electron's orbit within a Landau level.
+It can take integer values ranging from -n to +n.